Oil Capital of the World: Tulsa's Claim

+Kilgore's oil boom

+During the 1930s, Kilgore, Texas emerged as the epicenter of the East Texas Oil Field - the largest oil field in the contiguous United States at the time.
+Kilgore's transformation was unprecedented: its population exploded from 800 to over 10,000 within months of the 1930 discovery.
+The city became known as the "Oil Capital of the World" due to its dense concentration of derricks, with over 1,100 wells within city limits at the boom's peak.
+The most famous site was the "World's Richest Acre", a single city block containing 24 producing wells.
+This title was formally recognized by the State of Texas in 1965 with an official historical marker acknowledging Kilgore's pivotal role in American petroleum history.

+The Kilgore Drillers (baseball) where also named during this time.

 National Register of Historic Places designation

 In 2010, Tulsa officially designated the central part of its downtown as the "Oil Capital Historic District" for the purposes of a proposed registration in the National Register of Historic Places.
 The district, at 36.151°N 95.990°W, is bounded by Third Street on the north, Cincinnati Avenue on the east, Seventh Street on the south and Cheyenne Avenue on the west.
 It was officially listed on December 13, 2010, under Criterion A for significance in Commerce.
 Its NRIS number is 10001013.